colinmurphy1/docker-ttyd/README.md

 # docker-ttyd

-Docker-ttyd is a minimal Alpine container that runs `ttyd`, a utility that creates a web-based terminal.
+This is a dockerized version of [ttyd](https://github.com/tsl0922/ttyd), a utility that allows you to access a command line from your web browser.
+This container is designed to be used as a minimal Alpine Linux-based environment, complete with user accounts and optional root access.

 ## Usage

+Pull ttyd from the Docker Hub

+    docker pull mrtux543/ttyd:latest

 Create a `.env` file with your desired environment variables.
 An example with the defaults is in this repo.

-Create a `ttyd` container:
+Create a ttyd container:

-    docker run -p 7681:7681 --name=ttyd --env-file=.env ttyd
+    docker run -p 7681:7681 --name=ttyd --env-file=.env mrtux543/ttyd

 ttyd is now accessible at `http://localhost:7681`